 The risks of not-so-wise crowds: Boaty McBoatface

 Even a relatively flat organization can have barriers to unleashing their collective intelligence, however.
 As Malone's research on group intelligence and the measurement of that intelligence shows, some groups are clearly smarter than others.
 This differentiation can be attributed to a variety of factors, including the degree to which all group members participate equally, social perceptiveness within the group, and the number of women in a group.
-To learn more about Malone's research, watch his INNOVATION@WORK webinar, Building Better Organizations with Collective Intelligence or enroll in his upcoming program, Intelligent Organizations 4Dx (live online).
+To learn more about Malone's research, watch his INNOVATION@WORK webinar, Building Better Organizations with Collective Intelligence.

 Groups that are less effective include those that operate more like herds--a single individual darts in one direction and the rest of the group follows.
 This herding tendency is exacerbated by social media and other modern technologies that enable random impulses to go viral.
 For example, a study out of MIT, Hebrew University of Jerusalem, and NYU shows that if you randomly assign the first vote in an up-voting system like Reddit, that single first opinion will influence the final result by 25%, even if thousands of votes follow.
 (An author of this report, Sinan Aral, teaches the upcoming Executive Education program Digital Marketing and Social Media Analytics.)